ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 To modify existing user tags that are added to a file share, you first make a `GET /shares/{share_id}` call and copy the hash value from `ETag` property in the response header.
 Then, you send the `ETag` value by using the `If-Match` header in a `PATCH /shares/{share_id}` request.
 Specifying an `Etag` value ensures any updates to or deletions of a file share fail if the `If-Match` value does not match the file share's current `Etag`.
 Follow these steps:

-1. Make a `GET /shares/{share_id}` call and copy the hash string from `ETag` property in the response header.
-Use need the hash string value for when you specify `If-Match` in the `PATCH /shares/{share_id}` request to modify user tags for the share in step 2.
+1. Make a `GET /shares/{share_id}` request and copy the hash string from `ETag` property in the response header.
+Use the hash string value when you specify `If-Match` in the `PATCH /shares/{share_id}` request to modify user tags for the share in step 2.

    ```sh
    curl -sSL -D GET\ "https://us-south.cloud.ibm.com/v1/shares/{share_id}?version=2023-08-08&generation=2"\